borispulyer/tiny-node-api/README.md

 # Configuration

 Below you’ll find an overview of every environment variable consumed by the current codebase, grouped by topic and shown with its default values.
 Paths marked `/project-root` are resolved relative to the repository root.
-Please find a detailed explamantion of the configuration properties afterwards.
+Please find a detailed explanation of the configuration properties afterwards.

 **Overview**